tejasd1994/pdsnd_github/README.md

 This project was created on 7/4/2020 as well as the README file

 ### Project Title
-Replace the Project Title
+Name of the project is "Analyzing the US Bikeshare data"

 ### Description
-Describe what your project is about and what it does
+Our project analyzes the most popular hour , month and day for a given city"

 ### Files used
-Include the files used
+files used are - chicago.csv , washington.csv , new_york_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.